MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/source/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Branch policies and settings
+### Connecting Azure AD with GitHub

 In this demo, you will learn and understand ....

+### Using GitHub Pages with Jekyll

+In this demo, you will learn and understand ....

-### Connecting Azure AD with GitHub
+### Automate release notes with GitHub and Azure DevOps

 In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**